-The information required pursuant to Section 197(12) read with Rule 5 (1) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (the "Rules of 2014") in respect of the ratio of remuneration of a director to the median remuneration of the employees of the Company for the financial year is annexed herewith and marked as Annexure-III to this Report.
-There are no employees drawing a remuneration as prescribed as per Rule 5(2) and (3) of the Rules of 2014.
+The information required pursuant to Section 197(12) read with Rule 5 (1) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (the "Rules of 2014") in respect of the ratio of remuneration of a director to the median remuneration of the employees of the Company for the financial year is annexed herewith and marked as Annexure III to this Report.

-During the year under review, the independent directors were not paid any Commission.
-For the year F'24 the commission of Rs.
-2.43 Lacs is payable post approval of the Annual accounts by the shareholders.
+During the year under review, the Independent directors were paid an aggregate commission of Rs.
+2.43 lacs.